airtonix/vue-localize/README.md

 router.start(App, '#app')
 ```
 Pay attention (!) there is no line with ```router.map(routes)``` in the code above.
 When using automatic routes localization, VueLocalize will transform your initial router config and VueRouter will use it already transformed.
 So this line of code is built into the plugin.
-More detailed explanation below.
+The more detailed explanation provided below.

 #### Adding Vuex store module

-> Note that VueLocalize contains built-in Vuex store module, so if Vuex states and mutations in your application doesn't splitted in sub modules, it's time to do so.
-How how to split state and mutations into sub modules explaned here [http://vuex.vuejs.org/en/structure.html](http://vuex.vuejs.org/en/structure.html)
+> Note that VueLocalize contains built-in Vuex store module, so if Vuex states and mutations in your application don't splitted in sub-modules, it's time to do so.
+Here you can find the information about how to split state and mutations in sub modules [http://vuex.vuejs.org/en/structure.html](http://vuex.vuejs.org/en/structure.html)

-> Also note that it is important to use exact name of module ```vueLocalizeVuexStoreModule``` in your code.
+> Also note that it is important to use the exact name of module ```vueLocalizeVuexStoreModule``` in your code.

 Code for your store.js
 ```js